FazeelUsmani/Smart-Interviews/README.md

-**If you wish to take these course then I recommend to book 2 months in advance because there is a huge crowd coming these days**
+**If you wish to take this course then I recommend to book 2 months in advance because there is a huge crowd coming these days**